SeanMSF/School_District_Analysis/README.md

 # Results:

-How is the district summary affected?
-Pre-replacement of values was as follows
-# Total Schools	Total Students	Total Budget	Average Math Score	Average Reading Score	% Passing Math	% Passing Reading	% Overall Passing
-# 0	15	           39170	         24649428	        78.985371	        81.87784	           74.980853	    85.805463	           65.172326

-Post-replacement of values
-# Total Schools	Total Students	Total Budget	Average Math Score	Average Reading Score	% Passing Math	% Passing Reading	% Overall Passing
-# 0	  15	          39,170	      $24,649,428.00	     78.93	             81.9	                 74.8	           85.7	              64.9

-We can see that the THS sample of Freshman was removed from the sample because our total counts of reading and math scores is reduced:
+We can see that the THS sample of Freshman was removed from the sample because our total counts of reading and math scores is reduced, values also change significantly as we will see!

 Student ID       39170
 student_name     39170
 gender           39170